alshedivat/al-folio/_pages/services.md

 **Conference Organization**

+Publicity chair of The IEEE International Conference on Fog and Edge Computing (ICFEC 2022)

+Publicity chair of The IEEE International Conference on Computer Communications and Networks (ICCCN 2022)

 Session chair of The ACM/IEEE Conference on Internet of Things Design and Implementation (IoTDI) 2021

 Web chair of The ACM/IEEE Conference on Internet of Things Design and Implementation (IoTDI) 2021